 All SANA Registries shall be accessible programmatically on line via an HTTP/REST style query interface using the GET method (see reference [22]).

-The SSG members shall be selected from the CCSDS Areas that are most affected by SANA operations.
+The SANA Steering Group (SSG) members shall be selected from the CCSDS Areas that are most affected by SANA operations.

+The Chair of the SSG shall be the Systems Engineering Area (SEA) Area Director (AD).

 The SSG members shall be selected to ensure adequate CCSDS Area and Member Agency participation.

+The SSG shall include a representative of the SANA Operator and representatives from the CCSDS Secretariat, from both the Chief Technical Editor and the Tech Support organizations.

 The SSG members shall be registered in the Contacts Registry.